 So, regardless as to when that email was stored in Sage CRM, you can always bring it back easily.

 There are many optional features within Accelerator.
 Under the advanced setting users can elect to modify certain features strictly for their instance.

 The video does not cover all of these advanced settings.
 You can download the user guide at the bottom of this page for a full listing and description of the advanced features.

 Why do I need this tool?
 Using Accelerator means that users collect more data and have a easier time adopting Sage CRM.

 What is the cost?
-Accelerator is sold as an annual subscription at a rate of US $140/user/year or CDN $160/user/year.
+Accelerator is sold as an annual subscription.
+Please contact My CRM Manager or your Sage CRM provider for pricing details.

 Do I need to get a license for each user?
 No, the number of licenses for Accelerator do not need to match up with your total Sage CRM user count.
 For example, your CRM system might allow for 20 users, but you are ok to get Accelerator for just 10 users.

 Can emails automatically load into Sage CRM without users having to do anything?
 Yes, but only if the email has a ‘tag’.
 Refer to tagging emails above.

 Do cases (jobs) or opportunities link to our existing workflow(s)?
 Yes, this is a common customization (minor).